sqreen/awesome-nodejs-projects/README.md

 ## Listings

-* [Open-Listings](https://github.com/yanna92yar/open-listings) - An open listings complete web-app which is multi-lingual and with maps and tags.
+* [Open-Listings](https://github.com/yanna92yar/open-listings) - An open listings complete web-app.
+It is multi-lingual and supports maps and tags.

 **Meteor apps**